StartSteps-Digital-Education-GmbH/Jest_Part2/Live_Coding.md

 ### Conclusion

-This example provides a structured approach to testing user login and JWT token handling using Jest and Supertest.
-Each test case is designed to validate specific security aspects of your authentication system, helping to ensure that it is robust against common vulnerabilities.
+This guide provides a comprehensive overview of setting up a user login system with JWT authentication in Node.js using TypeScript.
+The application includes user registration, login, and protected routes, along with tests to ensure the security and functionality of the application.
+Each section is documented with comments to help you understand the code and its purpose.